 How do I obtain a Protection from Abuse Order (PFA)?

 Protection from abuse orders may be obtained from the Montgomery County Courthouse, in the office of the Prothonotary.
 They can be contacted at 610-278-3360.
 Emergency protection orders may be obtained after business hours from the District Justice on call.
 Contact your local police for further assistance.

 PRESCRIPTION COLLECTION BOX

-Through funding provided by the Montgomery County District Attorney, Kevin Steele and the Pennsylvania District Attorney's Association, the Hatboro Police Department has obtained a secure prescription medication disposal box that is located at the new Police Headquarters in the Second Floor of Borough Hall.
+Through funding provided by the Montgomery County District Attorney, Kevin Steele and the Pennsylvania District Attorney's Association, the Hatboro Police Department has obtained a secure prescription medication disposal box that is located at the Hatboro Police Station, 120 E. Montgomery Ave.
 Citizens may utilize this disposal container to safely dispose of any expired, unused, or unwanted medications, no questions asked.
 Please do not place syringes, injectable drugs, aerosol dispensers or liquids containing hydrogen peroxide in the collection bin.

 Should you have any questions, feel free to contact the Hatboro Police Department at 215-675-2832

 |September 10, 2018 Routine Press Release||107.32 KB|

 |May 25, 2018 Routine Press Release||104.48 KB|